Request new coins from faucet

 --gas-prices 0.0025uband \

-After becoming a validator, the validator node will be shown on Block Explorer here.
+After became a validator, the validator node will be shown on Block Explorer here.

 Now, Yoda has multiple reporters.
-To grant the reporters be able to report data for the validator, the following commands should be run.
+In order to grant the reporters to report data for the validator, the following commands should be run.

-Firstly, reporter accounts must be created on Bandchain by supplying some small amount of BAND tokens.
+Firstly, reporter accounts must be create on Bandchain by supplying some small amount of BAND tokens.

 # Send 1uband from a wallet to each reporter.

-bandd tx multi-send 1uband $(yoda keys list -a) \
+bandd tx bank multi-send $WALLET_NAME $(yoda keys list -a) 1uband \

 --gas-prices 0.0025uband \